kennysexton/Splashdown/README.md

 ### Pipline

-* Add a ranking system so that as an example cityscapes are prioritized over portraits
+* Add a ranking system - ex.) cityscapes are prioritized over portraits

 * Ability to switch units